rloterh/AsteroidsBlitz/README.md

 ![Microverse](https://img.shields.io/badge/-Microverse-007bff?style=for-the-badge)

 ## Description
-AsteroidsBlitz is a mini shooter game whereby asteroids supposedly attacks a spaceship, and the spacship defends itself by firing missiles at the asteroids.
-'Game Over'  scene appears when an asteroid (enemy) shoots or crashes the scapeship (controlled by player).
-A players then enters his/ her alias player name and the the scores is stored over an online api.
-Players current score, together with all other previously played games are then displayed on a Leader Board scene.
-A player can replay a game by simply hitting the 'spacebar'.
-This project is mainly developed with JavaScrip and [Phaser](https://phaser.io/) (A JavaScript game library).
+AsteroidsBlitz is a mini shooter game whereby asteroids supposedly attack a spaceship, and the spacship defends itself by firing missiles at the asteroids.
+It's 'Game Over' when an asteroid (enemy) shoots or crashes the spaceship (controlled by player).
+A players then enters his/ her alias player name and the the scores is stored in a Leader board api.
+The player's current score, together with all other previously played games are subsequently displayed on the Leader Board scene.

 ## Library Directory 📙